CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/sap-hana-database.md

     EXPORT
     INIFILE ADMIN
     LOG ADMIN
-    This is needed if this database user is used to run the migration wizard to migrate your company databases from the Microsoft SQL Server to the SAP HANA server.
+    >Note: Note: These system privileges are essential if the database user is used for the migration wizard to move company databases from Microsoft SQL Server to the SAP HANA server.

 SQL object privileges: